UN-OCHA/common_design/README.md

-# OCHA Basic base theme for Drupal 8
+# OCHA Common Design base theme for Drupal 8

-A base theme of the ocha_basic Common Design Drupal theme for Drupal 8.
+A base theme of the OCHA Common Design for Drupal 8.

 Extend as needed.